Normalisers of parabolic subgroups of Artin--Tits groups and Tits cone intersections: Tits cone intersection

-In general, the hyperplane arrangement $(\Cone(J),\cH_J)$ need not be locally finite -- this is already the case in the classical setting, i.e.\ for an infinite Coxeter group $W$ with $J = \emptyset$ (there are infinitely many hyperplanes and the origin is in $\Cone(J) = \Cone$).
-Analogous to the classical case, the following proposition shows that the hyperplane arrangement in its interior: $(\Cone(J)^\circ, \cH_J)$, is a locally-finite hyperplane arrangement. \begin{Proposition} Every point $u \in \Cone(J)^\circ$ is contained in an open ball that intersects only finitely many hyperplanes in $\cH_J$.
-In particular, $(\Cone(J)^\circ, \cH_J)$ is a locally-finite hyperplane arrangement. \end{Proposition} \begin{proof} Firstly, note that the interior of a convex space is convex, so $\Cone(J)^\circ$ is also convex.
+In general, the hyperplane arrangement $(\Cone(J),\cH^J)$ need not be locally finite -- this is already the case in the classical setting, i.e.\ for an infinite Coxeter group $W$ with $J = \emptyset$ (there are infinitely many hyperplanes and the origin is in $\Cone(\emptyset) = \Cone$).
+Analogous to the classical case, we show that the hyperplane arrangement in its interior: $(\Cone(J)^\circ, \cH^J)$, is a locally-finite hyperplane arrangement.

-Now let $u \in \Cone(J)^\circ$.
-Since the chambers in $\cX_J$ are open, it is clear that if $u$ is in some chamber in $\cX_J$ then we can always find a small open ball which avoids all hyperplanes in $\cH_J$.
-Thus we are left to consider the points $u$ that lie on some hyperplane in $\cH_J$.
-By viewing $u \in \Cone$, we can choose a sufficiently small open ball $B'_u \subseteq \Cone$ such that $B'_u$ only intersects with hyperplanes $H' \in \cH$ that pass through $u$.
-Then $B_u \coloneqq B'_u\cap \Theta_J$ is an open ball in $\Cone(J)$ that contains $u$ and only intersects with hyperplanes $H \in \cH_J$ that pass through $u$.
-It is therefore sufficient to show that there are only finitely many hyperplanes in $\cH_J$ that pass through $u$.